thinkSRS/srsgui/docs/index.rst

      class and the communication
      :class:`Interface<srsgui.inst.communications.interface.Interface>` class.

-   - To write Python scripts (tasks) that run in GUI environment with simple APIs provided in :class:`Task<srsgui.task.task.Task>` class.
+   - To write Python scripts (tasks) that run in GUI environment with APIs provided in :class:`Task<srsgui.task.task.Task>` class.

    - To organize instrument classes and task scripts presented in a GUI application